 Add Soil to Your Pallet

 Next, add soil to the openings in your pallet.
-You will need to fill the openings about three-quarters of the way full.
+You’ll need to fill the openings about three-quarters of the way full.

 Add Your Plants

-Add your fruits and vegetables (or flowers) to the soil, taking care not to damage them.
-Don’t try to cram too many items into your pallet as they need space to grow.
+Add your plants to the soil, taking care not to damage them.
+Don’t try to cram too many items into your pallet.
+What can you grow in a pallet garden?
+While the possibilities are endless, it’s important that you consider the size of the full-grown plants so you don’t end up with too little space for your plants to thrive.

 Label Your Pallet